rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-java.md

    (eg checking bounds, type) before processing.

 >
->If you want to experiment, you may find the [rabbitmq-management plugin](/plugins.html) useful for viewing the queues.
+>If you want to experiment, you may find the [management UI](/management.html) useful for viewing the queues.
 >